olefriis/simplepvr/README.md

 Well, I don't know...
 I'm not sure we should take this much further.
 Let this be a nice, hackable library, not too big for people to read and understand.

-I'd love to make a web GUI on top of this library (it must be possible to do some fancy HTML5 stuff for showing TV schedules, setting up recordings, and watching recordings), but that should really happen as a separate project.
+I'd love to make a really fancy web GUI on top of this library, giving a desktop-like feeling in the browser (and putting that HTML5 video tag to good use), but that should really happen as a separate project.
 You are free to beat me to this!

 Development
 ===========
 Run the specs like this:

-        rspec
+        bundle exec rspec

 There's a semi-manual test of the actual recording, since I'm not sure how to check automatically that we can record a stream from a HDHomeRun box.
 Run it with

-        ruby spec/schedule_test.rb
+        bundle exec ruby spec/schedule_test.rb

 After running this, a new recording should be present in "recordings/test/(sequence number)/stream.ts", with 5 seconds of recording from the channel specified in the test (you need to alter the test file to